*this post contains affiliate links, read my disclosure here.*

 Toast almonds in a 350 degree oven for 5 minutes or until golden brown, let cool.
 Combine pesto ingredients in a food processor or blender and blend until a thick paste forms.
 Thin with a bit more olive oil until viscous.

-Combine nuts and spices together with a drizzle of olive oil and toast until golden brown, about 5 minutes.
-Pull from the oven and sprinkle brown sugar on top of the nuts evenly.
+Combine nuts, spices and sugar together with a drizzle of olive oil and toast until golden brown, about 5 minutes.

 Boil pears in some water with a splash of lemon juice until soft.
 Let cool to room temperature.